-LAWA worked with the IUSD and the FAA to complete the PFC application process requesting authorization to use PFC funding for sound insulation of impacted schools in the IUSD.
-The PFC application was submitted to the FAA on August 19, 2013 for \$64 million dollars which would attenuate eight schools including:
+LAWA worked with the Inglewood Unified School District (IUSD) and the FAA to complete the PFC application process requesting authorization to use PFC funding for sound insulation of impacted schools for the IUSD.
+The PFC application was submitted to the FAA on August 19, 2013 for \$64 million dollars which would attenuate seven schools plus the Child Development Center at Woodworth Elementary.